apostrophecms/apostrophe-documentation/reference/apostrophe-express/index.md

 ### csrf(*req*, *res*, *next*)
 Angular-compatible CSRF protection.
 On safe requests (GET, HEAD, OPTIONS, TRACE), set the XSRF-TOKEN cookie if missing.
-On unsafe requests (everything else), make sure our jQuery `ajaxPrefilter` set the X-CSRF-TOKEN header to match the cookie.
+On unsafe requests (everything else), make sure our jQuery `ajaxPrefilter` set the X-XSRF-TOKEN header to match the cookie.

 This works because if we're running via a script tag or iframe, we won't